csf233csf/csf233csf/README.md

 🌱 &nbsp;I'm on track for learning more about Natural Language Processing, Systems Design, and Cloud Architecture.\
 ✉️ &nbsp;You can shoot me an email at lovekano233@gmail.com!
 I'll try to respond as soon as I can.\
 ✍️ &nbsp;I just finished writing my Project.
 Please have a look [here](https://www.thelighthouseproject.life/).
 I'm open to any feedback and suggestions!
+📄 &nbsp;My Résumé is under this git repo.
+If you are interested!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>